spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/preprocessing.rst

 Computing a mean image
 ----------------------

-First we compute the mean of the 4D dMRI data to obtain a coarse 3D approximation.
+First we compute the mean of the 4D dMRI data across the time axis in order to obtain a coarse 3D approximation of the image.
 This step is necessary because SCT's spinal cord segmentation tools are designed for individual 3D volumes, rather than 4D images.

 .. code::